-Our 2020 audit was conducted for the purpose of forming an opinion on the 2020 statutory-basis financial statements as a whole.
-The summary investment schedule, the supplemental schedule of reinsurance interrogatories, and the supplemental investment risks interrogatories as of and for the year ended December 31, 2020 are presented for purposes of additional analysis and are not a required part of the 2020 statutory-basis financial statements.
+Our 2021 audit was conducted for the purpose of forming an opinion on the 2021 statutory-basis financial statements as a whole.
+The supplemental summary investment schedule, the supplemental schedule of reinsurance interrogatories, and the supplemental schedule of investment risk interrogatories, as of and for the year ended December 31, 2021 are presented for purposes of additional analysis and are not a required part of the 2021 statutory-basis financial statements.
 These schedules are the responsibility of the Company's management and were derived from and relate directly to the underlying accounting and other records used to prepare the statutory-basis financial statements.
-Such schedules have been subjected to the auditing procedures applied in our audit of the 2020 statutory-basis financial statements and certain additional procedures, including comparing and reconciling such schedules directly to the underlying accounting and other records used to prepare the statutory-basis financial statements or to the statutory-basis financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, such schedules are fairly stated in all material respects in relation to the 2020 statutory-basis financial statements as a whole.
+Such schedules have been subjected to the auditing procedures applied in our audit of the 2021 statutory-basis financial statements and certain additional procedures, including comparing and reconciling such schedules directly to the underlying accounting and other records used to prepare the statutory-basis financial statements or to the statutory-basis financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, such schedules are fairly stated in all material respects in relation to the 2021 statutory-basis financial statements as a whole.

-Deloitte Nouche UP
+Deloitte Nouche LLP

-May 14, 2021
+May 18, 2022

-STATUTORY-BASIS STATEMENTS OF ADMITTED ASSETS, LIABILITIES, AND CAPITAL AND SURPLUS AS OF DECEMBER 31, 2020 AND 2019
+STATUTORY-BASIS STATEMENTS OF ADMITTED ASSETS, LIABILITIES, AND CAPITAL AND SURPLUS AS OF DECEMBER 31, 2021 AND 2020